samuelematias/samuelematias/README.md

 - 🔭 I’m currently working on things that involve [Flutter](https://flutter.dev) and its ecosystem.
 - 🌱 I’m currently learning about [Flutter](https://flutter.dev) and its ecosystem, how can I share my knowledge in a more accessible way (*e.g. for disabled person*) and how can I have a healthier and more balanced life.
-- 👯 I’m looking to collaborate on open source projects, points that help to have more diversity in the IT area and in our lives.
+- 👯 I’m looking to collaborate on open source projects and points that help to have more diversity in the IT area and in our lives.
 - 👨🏾‍🏫 I try to help with my knowledge and my experience, so that I can help people not to go through the same problems that I did.
 - 💬 Ask me about [Flutter](https://flutter.dev), [React Native](https://reactnative.dev), or better, [*how can I help you?*](mailto:hi@samuelematias.com?subject=[GitHub]%20Hi%20Samuca!).
 - 📫 How to reach me: [Twitter](https://twitter.com/samuelematias) / [LinkedIn](https://www.linkedin.com/in/samuelematias/).